jtablesaw/tablesaw/README.md

 Tablesaw
 =======

-Tablesaw is a high-performance, in-memory data table, combined with tools for data manipulation, and a column-oriented storage format.
+Tablesaw is a high-performance, in-memory data table with tools for data manipulation and a column-oriented storage format.
 In Java.

 __With Tablesaw, you can import, sort, transform, filter, and summarize tables of up to one billion rows on a laptop.__
 Tablesaw uses tricks from high-frequency trading apps (e.g. primitive collections) and